jmedia65/awesome-streamlit-themes/dark-mode/README.md

 Every developer will look at this and immediately think: "This looks like professional developer tooling."
 It has that instant credibility of GitHub, VS Code, and Cursor combined!

-Your dev team will actually **WANT** to use internal tools that look this good!
-No more "ugh, another ugly internal dashboard" - this makes Streamlit apps feel like premium developer software.
+Your dev team will actually **WANT** to use internal tools that look this good.
+This theme makes Streamlit apps feel like premium developer software.

-**Bonus:** Perfect for late-night coding sessions without burning your retinas! 👀✨

 ## 💡 Pro Tips

-- **Use with dark themes** in your IDE for consistent experience
 - **Perfect for technical audiences** who live in dark mode
 - **Great for data that benefits** from high contrast
 - **Ideal for monitoring dashboards** that run 24/7